-Catherine Luria just completed her second year in the Brown-MBL Graduate Program, advised by Hugh Ducklow at the MBL and Jeremy Rich at Brown University.
-She recently returned from her first field season on the Antarctic Peninsula, where she participated in the Palmer Station Long Term Ecological Research (LTER) project.
+Catherine Luria recently completed her third year in the Brown-MBL Graduate Program, advised by Linda Amaral Zettler at the MBL and Jeremy Rich at Brown University.
+She works annually at a field station on the Antarctic Peninsula, where she participates in the Palmer Station Long Term Ecological Research (LTER) project.
 Catherine is examining not only how microbial communities in this region change across study sites, seasons, and years, but also what factors drive microbial seasonal succession on a backdrop of rapid climate change.
 She is particularly interested in the effects of annual sea ice advance and retreat on microbial communities.
-She will return to Antarctica to continue her research in September of 2012.
+She will return to Antarctica to continue her research throughout her studies.

 Marc Mayes studies processes driving land cover/land use change and their impacts for terrestrial carbon (C) and nitrogen (N) biogeochemistry, as well as availability of other natural resources (wood, water) at landscape spatial scales.
 He is passionate about pursuing research on policy-oriented science questions with relevance for communities at local scales as well as global issues.
 His research combines development and testing of satellite remote sensing and GIS tools for studying landscape change with field and lab work to study vegetation and soil chemistry.
 Ultimately he plans to incorporate study of feedbacks between land cover/use and climate change into his PhD research.
 Marc has been involved in paleoclimate and terrestrial biogeochemistry research in East Africa since 2007, and via his M.S. research, study of the effects of land use and soil parent materials on soil carbon and nitrogen stocks in the Konya Basin, central Turkey (ongoing).
 In the Brown-MBL program, Marc is involved in the NSF-PIRE project (PI: Chris Neill), which is studying the impacts of Millennium Village Project agricultural development interventions on C and N cycling.
 At Brown, Marc is advised by Jack Mustard, and at MBL by Dr. Jerry Melillo.